Note: For the latest on the future of Chainflip and the next evolution of the Loki Project, read our project update.

-Last week was full of excitement at Loki — we announced support for Blockswap, the latest product in our ecosystem.
+Last week was full of excitement at Loki — we announced support for Chainflip, the latest product in our ecosystem.
 If you haven’t already read our initial announcement, check it out here.
-If you’re already up to speed on the basics of Blockswap, read on to delve into the future of DeFi beyond ERC20 tokens.
+If you’re already up to speed on the basics of Chainflip, read on to delve into the future of DeFi beyond ERC20 tokens.

 DeFi: State of the ecosystem

 Up until now, most of the work in the DeFi space over the last couple of years has occurred in the Ethereum community.
 The convenience and reliability of the ERC20 standard has allowed the DeFi ecosystem to evolve very rapidly, in stark contrast to the slow uptake and minimal growth of previous efforts to create decentralised mechanisms for transferring, lending, and exchanging between coins.
 The atomic swap concept and the Lightning network are examples of long-standing solutions which, while once seen as promising, have shown themselves to be technically challenging, often offering completely impractical — sometimes even hostile — user experiences.

 The blockchain world seems very caught up in the DeFi dream at the moment, but right now that dream lives and dies with the ERC20 standard.
 However, cryptocurrency goes far beyond these simple tokens, and many of the most promising blockchain projects of the past, present, and future are not ERC20 tokens, but instead require blockchains entirely of their own.